itstorque/itstorque.github.io/index.md

 </div>

-In my free time, you can catch me working on personal projects spanning: digital system architecture, <span class="emoji-word cv-ai">computer vision and AI</span>, differentiable and verifiable propgramming, and superconducting devices.
+In my free time, you can catch me working on personal projects spanning: digital system architecture, <span class="emoji-word cv-ai">computer vision and AI</span>, differentiable and verifiable programming, and superconducting devices.
 I enjoy reducing problems into math, proving designs and algorithms to be
 <span class="emoji-word optimal-stars">optimal</span> and reverse engineering hardware and software.
 {: .intro}